lenodewere/Ghost-Md/README.md

  <h1 align="center"> GHOST-MD </h1>
-<p align="center"> GHOST-MD, A Simple WhatsApp user BOT, Created by Castro Fidel,to help you enhance your interaction with your WhatsApp.
+<p align="center"> GHOST-MD, A Simple WhatsApp user BOT, Created by blvck castro,to help you enhance your interaction with your WhatsApp.
 </p>
 <h1 align="center">